raythompsonwebdev/manneringmusicmvc.com/README.md

 ln this task you are required to test and evatuate the website you have created.

 1. Create a brief testing p-lan (including the use of two different browsers) to fully check the functionality of your site and check that all components are displayed and function as expected.
 Note: Ensure that your test plan has at least five tests.
-2. Using your test plan, test your pages, recording the results. (lmplement the five tests from your test plan and record the results)
+2. Using your test plan, test your pages, recording the results. (lmplement the five tests from your test plan and record the results).
 3. Check your website to ensure that it meets the design specification, make any adjustments that are necessary and resave your website. ldentify and record any problems relating to the functionality and quality of your site and record any action you need to take.
 Make'any corrections required.
 4. You should identify two common quality issues that appear in published websites and h-ow they should be responded to.
 5. Upload your website to a web server.